Section 4: Renovations, Alterations, Extensions & New Buildings

 Cost overruns and major changes to your project

-If, at any time, either before or after you commence your project, the approved cost is likely to increase by 15% or more, or major changes to the scope of the work are required, please advise Synod and MCPC immediately as this may negate the original approval and a further approval may be needed.
+If, at any time, either before or after you commence your project, the approved cost is likely to increase by 15% or more, or major changes to the scope of the work are required, please advise Synod and MCPC immediately, as this may negate the original approval and a further approval may be needed.

 For any major project, it is important that you find a professionally qualified principal designer and agree on the extent of the work and that you take advice from other members of the design and construction team.
-The team will generally be made up of the architect and civil and structural engineers.
+The team will generally consist of the architect and civil and structural engineers.
 Other engineers (mechanical, electrical and fire services) may need to be appointed by the principal designer depending on the size of the project.

 - A Project Manager who will report to you on quality assurance certification, the impact of project scheduling and any cost variations.